-If your relative, friend or companion dies abroad, the Chinese diplomatic or consular mission in the country concerned may, at your request, authenticate the death certificate issued by the local authorities.
-The diplomatic or consular mission may also provide you with a list of companies engaging in funeral services.
+If a Hong Kong resident dies abroad, the Chinese diplomatic or consular mission in the country concerned may, at request, authenticate the death certificate issued by the local authorities.
+The diplomatic or consular mission may also provide a list of companies engaging in funeral services.